Activity

 There are other ways to make a pivot, but these are simple ones I have seen so far.

-Allow students time to freely experiment, discuss ideas together (and share good ideas with each other, as all good designers and architects do).
+Allow students time to freely experiment, discuss ideas together (and share good ideas with each other, as all designers and architects do).

 The Play-Debrief-Replay method for teaching works well for this activity - see notes in the resource.